appium/appium-desktop/README.md

 Appium Desktop is an [Electron](http://electron.atom.io) app.
 Electron apps have a basic architecture that consists of a _main_ process (which runs Node.js) and possibly many _renderer_ processes (essentially browser windows which display HTML/CSS and can run JS---this is where the UI lives).
 Interactions between the two types of process are made possible by a built-in interprocess communication (IPC) mechanism.

-For the UI, Appium Desktop is built using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org) for managing UI state and interactions, with [PhotonKit](http://photonkit.com) for various UI components.
+For the UI, Appium Desktop is built using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org) for managing UI state and interactions, with [Ant Design](https://ant.design/docs/react/introduce) for various UI components.

 Why did we decide to go this route?